Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Human Support"				"0"

 			// These are the RGBA values of the Super Tank's skin color.
+			// Note: Any value less than 0 will output a random color.
 			// --
 			// 1st number = Red
 			// 2nd number = Green